Islam-Ragab015/HabitFlow/README.md

 ## 🚀 Getting Started

-* Welcome Page Options:
+* Welcome Page Options * :

   - Login: Sign in using your email and password.

   - Sign Up: Register with your email, receive a verification link, and activate your account.

-- Login with Google: Quickly log in with your Google account.
+  - Login with Google: Quickly login with your Google account.

-* Home Page Overview:
+* Home Page Overview * :

   - Add, edit, or delete habits easily.

   - You can monitor your daily progress with a glance at your Home Page.

-* Habit Tracking:
+* Habit Tracking * :

   - Click on any habit’s description to access detailed tracking.

   - Visual charts show daily and weekly completion rates for all your habits.

-* Profile Management:
+* Profile Management * :

   - Update your details, change your password, or delete your account directly from your profile.

 ## 📸 App Screenshots